 A computational reason for reducing d is scaling behavior.
 The runtime of many algorithms scales polynomially or even exponentially in the dimension of the input data.
 Furthermore, some methods do not perform well in high dimensions.
-We already saw for example that k-nearest neighbors does only work for low dimensional data.
+We already saw for example that the k-nearest neighbors algorithm does only work for low dimensional data.

-Therefore dimensionality reduction as a preprocessing step can provide more expressive features for a learning algorithm.
-Another example would be non-linearly separable input whose low dimensional representation is linearly separable which then can used in a linear model.
-This is comparable to the kernel trick allowing SVMs to separate non-linear data but in the other direction.
-Also keep in mind that a low dimensional representation can be a regularization entailed by the reduction algorithm.
-The reason is that a certain model assumption is usually enforced.
+Therefore, dimensionality reduction as a preprocessing step can provide more expressive features for a learning algorithm.
+Another example would be non-linearly separable input whose low dimensional representation is linearly separable.
+Also, keep in mind that a low dimensional representation can be a regularization entailed by the reduction algorithm.
+The reason is that the algorithm usually enforces a particular model assumption.

-In this sheet we look at representations gained through a linear transformation.
+In this sheet, we look at representations gained through a linear transformation.